f5devcentral/f5-velos-training/docs/velos_networking.rst

   :align: center

-When chassis partitions are created, the administrator will assign one or more blades which are then isolated from all other blades in the chassis.
+When chassis partitions are created, the administrator will assign one or more blades, which are then isolated from all other blades in the chassis.
 The centralized switch fabrics are automatically configured with port based VLANs and VLAN tagging to enforce network isolation between chassis partitions.
-The diagrams below provides a visual of how this is enforced.
+The diagrams below provide a visual of how this is enforced.

 .. image:: images/velos_networking/image6.png